 Fall gardening is an excellent way to produce more from your garden area and increase the overall harvest.
 You are able to enjoy fresh vegetables into the winter months as well as saving money on groceries.

-The vegetables planted during fall gardening are regard as cold weather vegetables.
+The vegetables planted during fall gardening are regarded as cold weather vegetables.
 This is because they tolerate cooler temperatures and can survive and thrive even after the first frost.
 These vegetables types include lettuce, spinach, mustard leaves and cabbage.

 If the pre-winter temperatures do not go below 35 to 40 degrees, you are able to grow broccoli and cauliflower.
 For cooler climates, include turnips, rutabagas and carrots.
 Fall gardening follows the same basic procedures as summer gardening, but there are tips that can make it easier, enabling you can have a bigger harvest.